Man found deceased at house fire

 "I don't think that there's any foul play," he said.

-The Shell Lake Fire Department, North Memorial Ambulance, Washburn County Sheriff’s Office, and the Wisconsin State Fire Marshall’s Office assisted the Spooner Fire District.
+The Spooner Fire District was assisted by the Shell Lake Fire Department, North Memorial Ambulance, Washburn County Sheriff's Office, and the Wisconsin State Fire Marshall's Office.

 Post a comment as